zsh-users/antigen/index.md

 [2]: https://github.com/robbyrussell/oh-my-zsh/issues/377
 [3]: https://github.com/robbyrussell/oh-my-zsh/issues/1014

-Inspired by vundle, antigen can pull oh-my-zsh style plugins from various github repositories.
+Inspired by vundle, Antigen can pull oh-my-zsh style plugins from various github repositories.
 You are not limited to use plugins from the oh-my-zsh repository only and you don't need to maintain your own fork and pull from upstream every now and then.
 I actually encourage you to grab plugins and scripts from various